 Punitive damages go above and beyond paying back your actual losses.
 They are designed not just to help the victim but to punish a wrongdoer.
 The idea is that by forcing the wrongdoer to pay you extra money, the courts send a strong message that the behavior they engaged in will not be tolerated.

-Punitive damages also reflect the idea that the victim of a crime or heinous act has been wronged beyond simply their injuries and losses.
+Punitive damages also reflect the idea that the victim of a crime or heinous act deserves justice for their injuries and losses.
 It’s a way to help offset the hardship the victim has suffered.

-The clearest grounds for punitive damages are when the person broke the law, such as a drunk driver.
+The most evident grounds for punitive damages were when the person broke the law, such as a drunk driver.
 However, any situation of extreme disregard for human wellbeing could count.

 Have you been injured?
 John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.